wdma/dsp-ui/README.md

 # dsp-ui
-This is the development prototype for the Data Science Platform for Scientists
+This is the development prototype for the Data Science Platform for Scientists commit